 For retail and hospitality it’s very important to tailor your atmosphere so that customers have positive experiences, spend more in the moment and wish to return.
 Lighting is even considerable enough to influence people’s buying habits.
 Consumers may shop with more purpose under brighter lighting.
 Intense lighting can heighten emotions and is associated with bargain shopping, so people are more likely to impulse-buy.
 Dimmer lighting, on the other hand, can evoke a sense of luxury or exclusivity.
 Next time you go shopping, take note of how the mood of a space affects your spending.

-Palermo Perfumes at Westfield Doncaster featuring a Agnes Replica pendant and Signature downlights.
+Palermo Perfumes at Westfield Doncaster featuring an Agnes Replica pendant and Signature downlights.
+Photography by James Barnett.

 When it comes to the food industry, lighting can impact the way people perceive their dining experience.
 There is significant research from big food chains, such as KFC and McDonald’s, that have found evidence that red, yellow and orange colours can rouse hunger.
 A study published in Fast Food Nation dating back to the 1970s shows insight into how colour and lighting affects appetite and perception of food.
 Diners have been observed to underestimate proportion size with their lighting, for example softer lighting reduces hunger.
 It even affects how people discern spice in their food.
 Alternatively, dim lighting in fine dining restaurants fosters a perception of comfort, allowing patrons permission to take their time with their meal.
 Lighting even affects the wine industry.
 In 2009 researchers separated a group and gave them all the same wine but in different coloured rooms.
 The results were extremely different with people in the red room believing that the wine was richer and they would even pay more money for it!